pages_controller.rb

 The latest version of Spina CMS uses flash messages to subtly tell the user when something has been saved (or not).
+You can add flash messages to any Rails view using the flash object.

 After submitting a form, you set a flash message and redirect the user.
 The flash message will be rendered by the _flash partial.